zeelot/minion-tasks-media/guide/minion-tasks-media/configuration.md

 The SCSS options include five options directly from `compass`.
 These are `css_dir`, `sass_dir`, `output_style`, `images_dir`, and `relative_assets`.
 Take a look at the compass documentation to find out what those are if you are confused.
 These options should be written relatively from your `APPPATH` or module's path.
 So if you keep your SCSS files in `APPPATH.'media/scss'` and you want the compiled CSS in `media/css/compiled`, you would set `css_dir` to `media/css/compiled` and `sass_dir` to `media/scss`.
 Do not use absolute paths here.

 The `tmp_dir` option is simply where the compiler will create a temporary compass project.
 It just has to be writable and should be an absolute path.
 The `cache` directory is a good place for this because it is most likely already writable.
 These temporary files will be automatically deleted as soon as the compiler is done.
 The `save_dir` option is where you want the final CSS files to be placed.
 They will be taken from the compass project and copied over to this directory.
 The `css_dir` option is appended to this path so if you set `save_dir` to `rtrim(APPPATH, '/')`, the CSS files will be sent to `APPPATH.'media/css/compiled'`.

+## CouchApp Options

+The CouchApp compiler only needs a `tmp_path` so it can create a couchapp project in that location with all the CouchDB documents from the various Kohana directories.